 Stage III: Stage III is divided into subcategories known as IIIA, IIIB, and IIIC.

-Stage IV: Stage IV describes invasive breast cancer in which the cancer has spread to other organs of the body — usually the lungs, liver, bone, or brain.
+Stage IV: Stage IV describes invasive breast cancer in which the cancer has spread to other organs of — usually the lungs, liver, bone, or brain.

 Look in the mirror and see what you've got going on.
 Put your hands over your head and then on your hips. boob and side boob are created equal, so be sure to include both.

 Next, keep looking in the mirror and put one hand behind your head.
 Now place three ﬁngers to your breast and check for anything that strikes you as weird or not your "normal."